Ecommerce Performance Marketing: A Complete Guide for 2024

 Not every customer is on every platform, and not every company has the required budget to excel on every channel.
 Determining the right channels for your business and allocating your budget effectively will be essential.

 Start with your average customer acquisition cost or CAC.
 Once you determine how much it costs before a customer pays you, you have a better understanding of your budget.
-If you don’t know how to calculate this, check it out in our glossary.
 Not all channels cost the same and you will want to start with the lowest hanging fruit (lowest costing channel with the highest rate of conversions).

 Step 7: Write Ad Copy That Converts